KilianSteenman/010-templates/README.md

-# oot-3d-bt
+# 010 Editor Binary Templates
-010 Binary Templates for several OOT 3D file formats.
+010 Binary Templates for several file formats used in games.

+Includes:
-Based on the data available on cloudmodding.
+- Zelda OOT 3D (Based on the data available on cloudmodding.)
+- GTA: VC